Updated: March 11, 2021

 What about next year, or two years from now?
 Do you want to buy a car?
 Start your own business?
 Pay that downpayment for your dream home?

-It doesn’t matter what you want to do, or what you want to buy, as long as it’s happening in three years time or less, then it’s considered a short-term goal.
+It doesn’t matter what you want to do, or what you want to buy, as long as it’s happening in three years or less, then it’s considered a short-term goal.

 And when it comes to short-term goals, these are the best investments where you can put your money in.